-Respiratory disease is one of the most common ailments seen in rats at The Unusual Pet Vets.
-Respiratory disease can be caused by a number of different pathogens with the most most prevalent cause being a mixed bacterial infection.
+Sneezing in pet rats can be a sign of respiratory disease which is one of the most common ailments seen in rats at The Unusual Pet Vets.
+Respiratory disease can be caused by a number of different pathogens with the most prevalent cause being a mixed bacterial infection.

 Signs of respiratory disease in rats include:

 - Porphyria (red discharge from the eyes and nose)

 - Increased respiratory rate or effort